Relationships, Sexual Health and Parenthood (RSHP)

 Resource: Animation clip of the stages of birth

 This short animation was developed to provide information for expectant parents on what happens during the stages of labour.
 The sequence may be useful to show what happens during labour and how a baby is born.
 The voiceover may be less useful in a school setting, but could be used with the volume muted.

-These guidelines have been developed to create a consistency in approach amongst all school staff, which in turn creates a shared understanding of managing sexualised behaviour.
+These guidelines have been developed to create a consistency in approach amongst all school staff, which in turn creates a shared understanding of preventing and managing harmful sexual behaviour.

 Short presentation on the Managing Sexualised Behaviour

 Supporting the implementation of RSHP in Forth Valley